 Five years later, Claiming Williams is an ongoing practice at the college where the issues surrounding campus diversity go beyond black and white.

-Williams College President Adam Falk said the day represents the opportunity "to learn as much from each other as we do from
+Williams College President Adam Falk said the day represents the opportunity "to learn as much from each other as we do from faculty and books.

 "I think a lot of students feel there are important discussions to be had ," said sophomore Austin Nguyen.
 "Claiming Williams is an excellent opportunity to do so."